KB4YG/frontend/README.md

 This way one can more easily test and modify location data without affecting information in the database.

 ## Deployment
+Here are some resources that will provide you with a step by step process on how to publish or update your mobile app to the app store:

+These links will lead you to the most up to date resources because it's written the Google Flutter team:

+- For Android (Google Play Store) - https://docs.flutter.dev/deployment/android
+- For IOS (App Store) - https://docs.flutter.dev/deployment/ios

+If you rather watch a video, here are some links to videos on flutter app deployment:

+- For Android (Google Play Store) - https://www.youtube.com/watch?v=g0GNuoCOtaQ&ab_channel=JohannesMilke

+- For IOS (App Store) - https://www.youtube.com/watch?v=akFF1uJWZck&ab_channel=MJSDCoding

 ### How to Deploy Website